DISCOVER YOUR HERO’S JOURNEY

 Campbell’s quote is a gentle, possibly frustrating, reminder that life does not always go to plan.
 It’s a reminder that all the complaining, blaming and distress about not having the life we want is simply a waste of time and effort.
 This simple quote to encourage us to accept what is, is often a really difficult lesson to learn.

-I wrote this book at a time in my life when I was lost.
-I had spent a lot of time and effort trying to create the life I thought I wanted and it just wouldn’t fly.
+I wrote this book as a response to making what I thought at the time was an incredible discovery, yet one I was too ashamed of to share.
+When you read the preface of my book, you will see that I had spent a lot of time and effort trying to create the life I thought I wanted and it just wouldn’t fly.
 Doors kept closing in my face.
 Expectations were dashed.
 People I wanted to impress weren’t.
-People I wanted didn’t want me.
-My life was a continuous exercise in huge effort for little reward.
+People I wanted, didn’t want me.
+My life felt like a continuous exercise in huge effort with little reward.

 So off I went to write my plays and become world famous but every now and then, I thought recognised bits of this storyline, the Hero’s Journey, happening in my own life.

-Being a psychologist and adhering to evidence-based approaches to understanding life, I dismissed these thoughts as silly.
-But these moments of recognising aspects of the hero’s journey happening in my own life continued.
-I soon found myself treating my life as a hero’s journey.
-If I was the main character who was my story about?
+Being a psychologist and adhering to evidence-based approaches with which to frame life and problem solve, I dismissed these thoughts as silly.
+But these moments of recognising aspects of the hero’s journey happening in my own life continued more and more.
+I soon found myself considering my life as a hero’s journey.
+If I was the main character what was my story about?
 If events in my life were a Call to Adventure, what was I going to do?
 How would I resolve my significant life problem?
 If the hero’s journey is essentially a series of increasingly more difficult tests for the main character to resolve, what were the tests in my own life?
 What would I need to do to address them?

 Treating my life as a hero’s journey turned out to be exactly what Campbell had promised.
 Doors opened where previously I had only seen walls.
-I made progress with my life problems, not usually in the way I had hoped, but still real progress and then rewards.
-I was creating a life, that resonated with who I really was, what I was really interested in and that adhered to my own values and not those that others wanted me to have.
+I made progress with my life problems, not usually in the way I had hoped, but still real progress and then many rewards.
+I began to create a life, that resonated with who I really was, what I was really interested in and that adhered to my own values and not those that others wanted me to have or thought I should have.

 Using the Hero’s Journey to navigate your life won’t make you rich or famous or perfect.
 You will still make mistakes, get frustrated, have bad things happen to you.
 It will however give you a clear idea of what to do to resolve your life problems.
-Whether it’s work, studies, family or relationships, significant life problems require us to change and that is the gift of the Hero’s Journey.
-It will help you identify what you need to change and how.
+Whether it’s work, studies, family or relationships, significant life problems require us to navigate change in a manner that is true to who we really are and that is the true gift of the Hero’s Journey.
+It will help you identify where you are in your own Hero’s Journey, what to expect and what you will need to change and how.

 Clive Williams PhD